northeastern-rc/rc-public-documentation/docs/source/gpus/gpujobsubmission.md

 module load anaconda3/2022.05 cuda/11.8
 :::

-Select the tab with the desire deeplearning framework.
+Select the tab with the desired deep learning framework.

 :::{important}
-Each tab assumes you are on a GPU node before with CUDA 11.8 and anaconda modules loaded as done above.
+Each tab assumes you are on a GPU node with CUDA 11.8 and anaconda modules loaded as done above.
 :::
 ::::::{tab-set}
 :::::{tab-item} PyTorch